 Debbie was almost the exact opposite of Rhonda.
 Rhonda’s face appeared sculpted.
 She had a razor sharp chin line, her hair appeared manicured and beautifully curled, and her teeth had a whitened look before whitening solution became an almost mandatory ingredient in every toothpaste.
 Her legs were long, clean, tan, and shiny.
 They were both blondes, but Debbie’s blondeness was borne of a solution as opposed to God.
 Debbie wore sweatshirts inside out and blue light special jeans.
 She wasn’t fat, but she appeared content to live with what God granted her, as opposed to enduring anything physical that might enhance it.

 Debbie was a nervous wreck when I would enter a room.
-Rhonda was the type that receives notice, and those that receive notice rarely notice.
+Rhonda was the type that receives notice, and those who receive notice rarely notice anyone else in the room.
 Rhonda’s interest, if there was any, was more in the vein of a traditional 1950’s form of interest.
 She was coy.
 Her attention was subtle, and it served notice to the subject of her attention that it would be on them to pursue the matter.
 Debbie had cartoon-like hearts in her eyes for me, and she wasn’t afraid to show them.
 Had I instructed her to wear a sandwich board to tell the world how great I was Debbie might have purchased the permanent markers purchased before I could tell her I was joking.

 “I’ve always wanted to be a singer,” Debbie informed me one day.
 As just about everything Debbie would say about herself, this was a non sequitur.
 I could’ve pointed this out to her, I didn’t.
 “I think you’d like my singing,” she added.